 Waimanalo Beach

-Winward Side (the name comes from the strong winds hitting the land) is Oahu’s east coast and to me has some of the most beautiful beaches I’ve visited on the island.
+Winward Side (the name comes from the strong winds hitting the land) is Oahu’s east coast and, to me, has some of the most beautiful beaches I’ve visited on the island.

 I was stung by a jellyfish on this beach (the Portuguese Man-of-War that can be widely found on the east coast), but even so, Waimanalo is number one in my Oahu’s top beaches.